oumniya03/Projet-rag/README.md

-*Built with ❤️ using FastAPI, Next.js, and Docker*
+*Built  using FastAPI, Next.js, and Docker*